NLPatVCU/medaCy/examples/guide/creating_an_external_dataset.md

 - `/medacy_dataset_template/__init__.py`
 - `/medacy_dataset_template/medacy_dataset_template.py`

+Finally, in the `.py` file that loads the datasets, update the meta-data to include the entity names, relations and any other meta-data associated with your dataset.

 ## 4. Test your package
 Attempt to install your package with `pip`.
 If any errors are found, you did not fully update the template in the `setup.py`.
 Once installed, attempt to utilize the dataset as demonstrated in the `Dataset guide`.
 Any errors are due to not fully updating the template with strings